 This tree bears foliage that is bipinnate, where the true leaf is made up of leaflets.
 Each leaflet is itself made up of little leaflets.
 The leaves can be either red or yellow in the fall.

 Bees will come to visit the clusters (called panicles) of white flowers that come in summer.
-They are followed by purplish-black drupes that are a favorite food for birds.
+They are followed by purplish-black drupes, which are a favorite food for birds.

 Design Tips for the Japanese Angelica